-Studies the nature of developmental processes across the life - perceptual, intellectual, emotional, social, and neuropsychological-and the factors influencing or limiting them.
+Studies the nature of developmental processes across the life - perceptual, intellectual, emotional, social, and neuropsychological-and

 PSY 517 - Social Cognition

 This course will examine the broad domain of social cognition, with special emphasis on its relevance for clinical psychology.
 The purpose of the course is to present current evidence regarding the influence of social cognitive variables on normal and abnormal behavior.